schuam/dms/README.md

 run_dmenu(prompt, choises, script_name=None)
 ```

-Now I can use this wrapper to write very simple dmenu scripts in python.
-Here
+Now I can use this wrapper to write very simple `dmenu` scripts in `python`.
-is an example.
-This example will write a simple text file in your home
+Here is an example: This example will write a simple text file in your home
-directory with different text in it, depending on which option you chose in
+directory with different texts in it, depending on which option you chose in
 dmenu.

 **Warning**: In case you have a file called "example.txt" in your home